joaomelo/hot-collection/README.md

 The library exports the `HotCollection` class.
 Its instances are capable to manage collections with methods to read and manipulate items inside those collections.

-In a nutshell, you create HotCollection objects passing to its constructor an adapter that points to the choosed database technology and the collection name.
-After that, you listen to updates by providing callbacks functions to the subscribe method and manipulate collection's documents by calling add, set and del methods.
+In a nutshell, you create HotCollection objects passing an adapter to its constructor that points to the chosen database technology and linked collection name.

+After that, you listen to updates by providing observer functions to the `subscribe` method and manipulate collection's documents with `add`, `set` and `del` methods.

-Let explore that in more detail.
+Let us explore that in more detail.

 ## Getting Started